 To help you sort the photos, divide the day into a few segments, and go through each segment carefully.
 For example, you can divide it into:

-With the digital files, you can make a folder for each segment and organise your image using these folders.
-You can have less or more segments, this is just a guideline.
+With the digital files, you can make a folder for each segment and organize your image using these folders.
+You can have fewer or more segments, this is just a guideline.
 Some people put an after-party segment after the reception, it’s completely up to you.